| Important: As of April 9th, 2007, new websites will not be accepted to EUroute flight plan database.

 something new, some new strings have to be translated.
 See below for

+release history.
+Q: How do I upload new flight plans into EUroute?
 A: Since release 4, there's a link to submission page under the main

 page of EUroute (search page).
 Once entered, your flight plan will be checked and the submission will only be